Indian Ocean: Antiquity

 The history of the Indian Ocean is marked by maritime trade; cultural and commercial exchange probably date back at least seven thousand years.
 Human culture spread early on the shores of the Indian Ocean and was always linked to the cultures of the Mediterranean and the Persian Gulf.
 Before c.
-2000 BCE, however, cultures on its shores were only loosely tied to each other; bronze, for example, was developed in Mesopotamia c.
+2000 BCE, cultures on its shores were only loosely tied to each other.
+Bronze, for example, was developed in Mesopotamia c.
 3000 BCE but remained uncommon in Egypt before 1800 BCE.

 During this period, independent, short-distance oversea communications along its littoral margins evolved into an all-embracing network.
 The début of this network was not the achievement of a centralised or advanced civilisation but of local and regional exchange in the Persian Gulf, the Red Sea, and the Arabian Sea.
 Sherds of Ubaid (2500–500 BCE) pottery have been found in the western Gulf at Dilmun, present-day Bahrain; traces of exchange between this trading centre and Mesopotamia.
 The Sumerians traded grain, pottery, and bitumen (used for reed boats) for copper, stone, timber, tin, dates, onions, and pearls.

-Coast-bound vessels transported goods between the Indus Valley civilisation (2600–1900 BCE) in the Indian subcontinent (modern-day Pakistan and Northwest India) and the Persian Gulf and Egypt.
+Coast-bound vessels transported goods between the Indus Valley civilisation (2600–1900 BCE) in the Indian subcontinent (modern-day Northwest India and Pakistan) and the Persian Gulf and Egypt.

 The Austronesian maritime trade network was the first trade routes in the Indian Ocean.